organicmaps/organicmaps.github.io/content/faq/android-01-version/index.md

   order: 10
 ---

 You need at leat Android 5 to run the app.
-Devices with latest Android can run OrganicMaps.
+Devices with latest Android can run Organic Maps.

-OrganicMaps can work on devices with Google Services installed and without Google support.
+Organic Maps can work on devices with Google Services installed and without Google support.